Why Is Silver Really Lagging Behind Gold?

 Moves to reduce the manipulation of silver, as discussed in my first article, through additional regulation will also help to restore the market mechanism which over time will lead to lower volatility.
 The demand for silver will also be bouyed by rising geopolitical tensions in Iran, North Korea and Iraq because of its role as a precious metal.

-For the short-term silver will remain especially volatile and it will take some time for long-term fundamentals to drive its price higher but it is quite feasible that over the next 12-months silver will top $20 per ounce once again.
+For the short term, silver will remain especially volatile and it will take some time for long-term fundamentals to drive its price higher, but it is quite feasible that over the next 12 months silver will top $20 per ounce once again.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.